Spoorloos/bo_webshop/README.md

 ## About

-For this assignment each student was assigned a well known webshop to copy the design from (for me, https://geurwolkje.nl/).
+For this assignment each student was assigned a well known webshop to copy the design from, for me: https://geurwolkje.nl/.
-I copied the design over pretty closely while making some slight design changes I thought looked better.
+I copied the design over pretty closely while making some slight design changes that I thought looked better.
-I made the webshop close to functional.
+I made the webshop close to completely functional.
 It's missing an admin panel and order processing system, however those weren't required whatsoever, as we didn't even really needed to add a backend.

 ## Features